mozilla/elasticutils/docs/dev_testing.rst

-If you're testing things in ElasticUtils that require hitting an ElasticSearch instance, then you should subclass `elasticutils.tests.ElasticTestCase` which has code in it for making things easier.
+If you're testing things in ElasticUtils that require hitting an ElasticSearch instance, then you should subclass `elasticutils.tests.ESTestCase` which has code in it for making things easier.

-.. autoclass:: elasticutils.tests.ElasticTestCase
+.. autoclass:: elasticutils.tests.ESTestCase
    :members: